25prabhu10/notes/docs/Concepts/Testing/Unit_Testing.md

 - **Fast**: It is not uncommon for mature projects to have thousands of unit tests.
 Unit tests should take very little time to run (in _milliseconds_)

-- **Isolated**: Unit tests are standalone, can be run in isolation, and have no dependencies on any outside factors such as a file system or database
+- **Isolated**: Unit tests are stand-alone, can be run in isolation, and have no dependencies on any outside factors such as a file system or database
   - Mock dependencies
   - Test internals